 It’s ideal to dock your boat and even casually catch fish.
 It also comes in handy when you want to go for a swim.

 Having a dock can help you easily get water for your needs on the farm.
 They’ll even allow airplanes to dock whenever necessary.

 They will come in quite handy as well to shock your spawn logs while forest farming mushrooms.

 While you have access to a river or a lake, having a boat shed becomes essential.

 Boats are quite valuable and you want to protect them from the elements.
 Building a nice boat shed with a gravel road makes for easy ins and outs.

 Nice elevated wooden boat sheds like the one above will do a great job keeping your boat dry.

-Living off-grid starts small, but when you have a clear idea of what you need, it’s all about putting extra effort every day to keep adding to your property.
+Living off-grid starts small, but when you have a clear idea of what you need, it’s all about putting in extra effort every day to keep adding to your property.

-Everyone lives their own unique experience on different styles of land, over the years you will find even more essentials to add to this list.
+Everyone lives their own unique experience on different styles of land, and over the years you will find even more essentials to add to this list.